-- Materials bid for adoption must clearly and completely align to each of the standards, benchmarks, clarifications and examples included in the applicable course description to be deemed acceptable for adoption. - Materials will be thoroughly evaluated to ensure the content is accurate, appropriately rigorous and comprehensive in its coverage of each of the standards, benchmarks, clarifications and examples in the course description and the additional criteria outlined in this document. - Special attention should be given to both the course description in CPALMS, and any additional notes that are contained in each course description and/or emphasis by each grade level/course. - Additionally, materials will be thoroughly evaluated to ensure that content aligns with Florida Statutes and State Board of Education Rule.
+- Materials bid for adoption must clearly and completely align to each of the framework and standards included in the applicable course description to be deemed acceptable for adoption. - Materials will be thoroughly evaluated to ensure the content is accurate, appropriately rigorous and comprehensive in its coverage of each of the framework and standards in the course description and the additional criteria outlined in this document. - Special attention should be given to both the course description in CPALMS, and any additional notes that are contained in each course description and/or emphasis by each grade level/course. - Additionally, materials will be thoroughly evaluated to ensure that content aligns with Florida Statutes and State Board of Education Rule.

-This adoption is for materials to be utilized in the classroom in the 2025-2026 academic year and beyond.
-As such, publishers must be sure to select the course description for the most current academic year.
-The latest version of each course description, which should be utilized for developing materials for personal financial literacy and money management, is indicated in Table 1 below.
+This adoption is for materials to be utilized in the classroom in the 2026-2027 academic year and beyond.
+As such, publishers must be sure to select the course description for the latest available academic year.
+The latest version of each course description, which should be utilized for developing materials for the Career and Technical Education adoption, is indicated in Tables 1-2 below.